Susan Fessenden: Boston, Massachusetts

-As President of the Massachusetts W.C.T.U., Fessenden had many interesting experiences.
+As President of the Massachusetts WCTU, Fessenden had many interesting experiences.
 One of these was when, through the invitation from the captain and chaplain, she conducted on the United States battleship Massachusetts a Sunday service which was attended by sailors from three vessels.
 Another was the occasion when she presided at the banquet and reception to Lady Henry Somerset at the Boston Music Hall; and a third at Hotel Vendome, the breakfast to Frances E. Willard, at which there were six hundred guests.
 An experience of a different kind, which she felt her office required of her, was a visit she made to the slums, that she might see for herself life in its various phases.
 Accompanied by two policemen, she spent the entire night in the worst part of Boston, visiting Chinese and Italian quarters, police stations, and so-called hotels.

 In 1898, she resigned the presidency to become National Lecturer.
 In 1899, Fessenden had a second great loss in the death of her only son, William, who had graduated from Andover Theological Seminary in the previous year, and had entered upon his first pastorate at New Boston, Mass.
 As National Lecturer, Fessenden traveled widely in the U.S., and also spent two years abroad.
 She also frequently responded to invitations to preach in Congregational, Baptist, and Methodist pulpits.

 Fessenden carried on the lecture platform work until 1910.
 After that time, she contributed service as health and strength permitted.
-Regarded as one of the most scholarly and statesmanlike speakers that the white ribbon temperance movement produced, in 1913, Fessenden was made a life member of the World's W.C.T.U.
+Regarded as one of the most scholarly and statesmanlike speakers that the white ribbon temperance movement produced, in 1913, Fessenden was made a life member of the World's WCTU.